Pudu: Social

 The pudú is a solitary animal whose behavior in the wild is largely unknown because of its secretive nature.
 Pudús are crepuscular, most active in the morning, late afternoon, and evening.
 Their home range generally extends about 16 to 25 ha, much of which consists of crisscrossing pudú-trodden paths.
 Each pudú has its own home range, or territory.
 A single animal's territory is marked with sizable dung piles found on paths and near eating and resting areas.
 Large facial glands for scent communication allow correspondence with other pudú deer.
 Pudús do not interact socially, other than to mate.
 An easily frightened animal, the deer barks when in fear.
 Its fur bristles and the pudú shivers when angered.

-Predators of the pudús include the horned owl, Andean fox, Magellan fox, cougar, and other small cats.
+Predators of the pudús include the horned owl, Andean fox, Magellan fox, cougar, and smaller cats.
 The pudú is a wary animal that moves slowly and stops often, smelling the air for scents of predators.
 Being a proficient climber, jumper, and sprinter, the deer flees in a zigzag path when being pursued.
 The lifespan of the pudús ranges from 8 to 10 years in the wild.
 The longest recorded lifespan is 15 years and 9 months.
 However, such longevity is rare and most pudús die at a much younger age, from a wide range of causes.
 Maternal neglect of newborns, as well as a wide range of diseases, can decrease the population.
 A popular rumor is that if alarmed to a high degree, pudús die from fear-induced cardiac complications.